ircv3/ircv3-specifications/extensions/labeled-response.md

 #### Tag value

 The tag value is chosen by the client and MUST be treated as an opaque identifier.
 The client SHOULD NOT reuse a tag value until it has received a complete response for that value from the server.
+The value MUST NOT exceed 64 bytes.

 ## Client implementation considerations